 Many of Pfefer’s performers made the transition from sideshow to the wrestling ring.

 Fritz Kley was a contortionist who used his double joints and flexibility to escape from opponents.
-“Count” George Zarynoff would tight walk on the ropes or perform acrobatic tricks.
-Martin “Blimp” Levy was a very large specimen of a man, with very limited ring skills but a precursor to future and better-known heavies remembered to this day.
-There was “Gargantua”, a german wrestler and actor Kurt Zehe who was reported to be 7’2”.
+"Count" George Zarynoff would tight walk on the ropes or perform acrobatic tricks.
+Martin "Blimp" Levy was an enormous specimen of a man, with minimal ring skills but a precursor to future and better-known heavies remembered to this day.
+There was "Gargantua," a german wrestler and actor Kurt Zehe, who was reported to be 7’2".

 Let’s go a little more in-depth and look at SOME of the special attractions that pro wrestling has had in its rich and diverse history.
 Because not every match can be a three falls 90-minute technical masterpiece, right?

 Many of these attractions surely guaranteed a full house because they were not something people could see all the time.
 Others became mere curiosities that didn’t quite leave their mark and fizzled into obscurity.